carolynsingh/behatphp/source/modules/php/contents/helloWorld/index.rst

 Hello World
 =============
-Below, we have an example of a simple PHP file, with a PHP script that uses a built-in PHP function "echo" to output the text "Hello World!" on a web page:
+Below, we have an example of a simple PHP file, with a PHP script that uses a built-in PHP function "echo" to output the text "Hello World!" on a web page :

 .. code-block:: bash